Brain Tumors: Coping with Thinking and Memory Problems

 How brain tumors and their treatment affect thinking

-Brain tumors may affect your ability to think, reason, and remember (cognition).
+Brain tumors may affect your ability to think, reason, and remember (called cognitive problems).
 Many people with brain tumors also have problems with these kinds of thinking skills:

-Treatment for the tumor, such as chemotherapy, may also harm the brain and cause thinking problems.
-Talk with your doctor to find out if your treatment might do this.
+Treatment for the tumor, such as chemotherapy or radiation, might also harm the brain and cause thinking problems.
+Talk with your healthcare provider to find out if your treatment might do this.
 These are some treatments that can cause damage:

-Some other medicines, such as medicines to prevent seizures (anticonvulsants), may also affect your thinking.
+Some other medicines, such as medicines to prevent seizures (anticonvulsants), pain medicine, and steroids, may also affect your thinking.

 Thinking problems may affect both basic and advanced thinking: